kendrix10/kendrix10/README.md

 In 2025, here is a snippet of what I am currently working, what I have learned and what I hope to accomplish.
 Thank you for taking the time to explore my GitHub.

-**🤔 Currently working on**: scRNAseq projects for work
+**🤔 Currently working on**: Various scRNAseq projects to uncover cell-type specific targets for biomarker discovery

 **🌱 What I've learned**: ML predictive classifier on Python

-**🔭 Hope to accomplish**: Preprocessing and analysis of spatial transcriptomics data
+**🔭 Hope to accomplish**: Develop a preprocessing pipeline to understand and analyse spatial transcriptomics data

 <!--
 **kendrix10/kendrix10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.